Marines and Mesothelioma

-Mesothelioma is a rare form of cancer that is diagnosed in less than 15% of Americans every year.
-Even so, United States veterans make up 30% of the total 3,300 Americans diagnosed each year.
-This is due to veterans being exposed to asbestos for greater periods of time than many civilians.
+Mesothelioma is a type of cancer found in the linings of the lung, heart, or abdomen.
+It is diagnosed in less than 15 percent of Americans every year.
+Even so, United States veterans make up 30 percent of the total 3,300 Americans diagnosed and receiving treatment each year.
+This is due to veterans being exposed to asbestos for longer periods than many civilians.

 Asbestos was prized as a miraculous mineral for its durability, heat-resistance, and low cost.
-All five of the U.S. military branches relied on the toxic material throughout World War II and up until the 1980s.
-It was the perfect, cost effective solution for a rapidly growing military.
-With asbestos, bases, housing, vehicles, and even textiles could be produced faster and made stronger than they could in the past.
+All five U.S. military branches relied on the toxic material throughout World War II and up until the 1980s.
+It was the perfect, cost-effective solution for a rapidly growing military.
+With asbestos, many bases, housing, vehicles, and even textiles could be produced faster and made stronger than the past.

 Where Were Marines Exposed to Asbestos?

 Marines could have been exposed on any base, military housing unit, or even vehicles and aircraft that were built before the 1980s.
 However, Marines stationed on Navy ships are more likely to have worked around asbestos.
 This is because durable, heat- and fire-resistant metal on ships was a necessity for times of war.

 While the dangers of asbestos are now better known by the public, new products and structures are being built without asbestos.
 Nonetheless, working on or around older buildings and vehicles can still cause friable asbestos exposure.
 Certain occupations in the military can lead to a higher risk of exposure.
 These jobs include:

 - Cement layers